Skip to main content

 About

-Schism is a single player arcade role playing shooter game with a science fiction theme.
+Schism is a single player arcade role playing shooter game with post-apocalyptic and science fiction themes.
 It was developed by famicon80 and was released on March 7, 2025.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews